Movatterモバイル変換

 Electrical bolt projection via twin power-blasters

 Simon Maddicks was born inWilliamsburg, Virginia.
 He began his career as a soldier in the United States Army.
-After that, he recalls little of his own past for some reason.
-When he was selected to be a special agent of theRoxxon Oil Company, Maddicks became a mercenary and professional criminal, more specifically, a special agent in covert operations.
-He was sent to the Mutagenics Laboratory of the Brand Corporation, where he underwent extensive conditioning which increased his human abilities.
-He also underwent surgery which implanted a miniature anti-gravity generator in his spine.
-Roxxon later gave Maddicks his super-villain costume and the codename "Killer Shrike".[2]
+After that, he recalls little of his own past for unknown reasons.
+After being selected to be a special agent of theRoxxon Oil Company, Maddicks becomes a mercenary and professional criminal.
+Maddicks is given powered armor and an anti-gravity generator implanted in his spine.[2]

-Killer Shrike was among the villains to joinSwarm'sSinister Six when they attacked Spider-Man and the students of the Jean Grey School for Higher Learning.
-After Swarm was defeated byHellion, Killer Shrike and the other villains surrendered.[19]
+Killer Shrike is among the villains who joinSwarm'sSinister Six when they attack Spider-Man and the students of the Jean Grey School for Higher Learning.
+After Swarm is defeated byHellion, Killer Shrike and the other villains surrender.[7]

 Unnamed criminal